azumbro/AWSLambdaAPICDKTemplate/README.md

 Template for creating AWS Lambda APIs using CDK.

 ## Usage
+- Clone the template repository from [https://github.com/azumbro/AWSLambdaAPICDKTemplate](https://github.com/azumbro/AWSLambdaAPICDKTemplate).
-- Install node modules by running `npm install`.
+- Navigate to the cloned repository and install Node modules by running `npm install`.
 - In `lib/lambda_api-stack.js`, add the target AWS region and account ID to the `ACCOUNT_SETTINGS` object.
 - In `lib/lambda_api-stack.js`, add an entry to `LAMBDA_FUNCTIONS` for each lambda function/API to create as part of the stack.
     - The `name` field specified the name of the lambda/API.